p10trH/MathGen-RNN/README.md

 # MathGen-RNN
-trying to "teach" a RNN basic addition, mostly to observe interesting patterns when sampling
+This is a quick and dirty prototype to answer some of the curiosities we had when experimenting with word-rnn.
+We tried to "teach" a RNN basic addition, mostly to observe interesting patterns when sampling.